So I asked a few people what it meant to them

 Household and kitchen scraps.

-I supplement my chicken feed with scraps from the kitchen, it helps keep the feed bill down and provides a bit of variety for my laying hens, but according to Defra rules?
+I supplement my chicken feed with scraps from the kitchen.
+It helps keep the feed cost down and provides a bit of variety for my laying hens, but according to Defra rules?
 It is illegal!

-If you are going to feed kitchen scraps to your chickens and laying hens, feed them in the afternoon after the layers pellets have been eaten and avoid scraps that contain high levels of salt, fat and any food that has gone moldy.
+If you are going to feed kitchen scraps to your chickens and laying hens.
+Feed them in the afternoon after the layers pellets have been eaten and avoid scraps that contain high levels of salt, fat and any food that has gone mouldy.

 Laying hens will also enjoy grass, weeds, seeds, insects and slugs and snails from your garden.